mattwach/openscad_release_tool/README.md

 OpenSCAD without having to install the libraries you used.

-This is great for people who are not (yet) OpenSCAD users but want to make parameter changes to a model without the friction or tracking down and installing libraries to the unfamiliar-to-them tool.
+This is great for people who are not (yet) OpenSCAD users but want to make parameter changes to a model without the friction of tracking down and installing libraries.

 # Usage Example